junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 The cumulative distribuion functions have properties:

-- Not Gaussian, but convex ($s$ strongly, $\ln s$ slightly), indicating a positive skewness and leptokerticity of the tail on positive side.
+- Not Gaussian, but convex ($$s$$ strongly, $$\ln s$$ slightly), indicating a positive skewness and leptokerticity of the tail on positive side.
 - Look like staircase with smooth corners.
-For nominal spread in basis point $s_{nom}$, we expect a staircase with sharp corners, the vertical parts of staircase function indicating the preferred *even* values like 10 basis points.
+For nominal spread in basis point $$s_{nom}$$, we expect a staircase with sharp corners, the vertical parts of staircase function indicating the preferred *even* values like 10 basis points.

 # 6. Modeling Seasonal Volatility